Multi-Output Convolution Spectral Mixture for Gaussian Processes: Multi-output convolution spectral mixtures

-Here one dimensional MOCSM and MOSM have the same parameter space, but the cross weights of MOCSM are more accurate in the following sense.
-When weights $(w_i, w_j)$ and variances $(\sigma_i^{2}, \sigma_j^{2})$ of channels $1$ and $2$ are close to each other, in MOSM the cross weight term will amplify the cross correlation if $|w_i|>1$, $|w_j|>1$, $|\sigma_i|>1$, and $|\sigma_j|>1$, otherwise the cross weight term will shrink the cross correlation, since MOSM contains squared weights and variances (see also Table \ref{tab:b}).
-In Figure 1 we illustrate this problematic behaviour of MOSM by setting the channel weights to $\boldsymbol{w}=\{0.5, 0.6, 2.0, 2.1\}$ and channel variances to $\boldsymbol{\sigma}^{2}=\{0.4, 0.5, 2.0, 2.1\}$ corresponding to channel 1, channel 2, channel 3, and channel 4, respectively.
-The figure clearly shows that the cross weights in MOSM may be amplified or may shrunk because of the square used in the cross channel weights.
-Therefore, in MOSM (second row), cov(channel$^{(1)}$, channel$^{(2)}$) (in red solid line) is smaller than that of MOCSM (in first row), while cov(channel$^{(2)}$, channel$^{(3)}$) (in blue solid line) is larger than that of MOCSM, and particular cov(channel$^{(3)}$, channel$^{(3)}$) (in green solid line) is much larger in MOSM than in MOCSM.
+To illustrate the consequences of such discrepancy, consider a setting with two channels $i$ and $j$.
+Suppose the correct weights $(w_i, w_j)$ and variances $(\sigma_i^{2}, \sigma_j^{2})$ of channels $i$ and $j$ are close to each other.
+In MOSM the cross weight term will amplify the cross correlation between the two channels when $|w_i|>1$, $|w_j|>1$, $|\sigma_i|>1$, and $|\sigma_j|>1$, since MOSM contains squared weights (see also Table \ref{tab:diff}).
+In Figure \ref{fig:comp2} we illustrate this phenomenon for 4 channels with weights $\boldsymbol{w}=(0.5, 0.6, 2.0, 2.1)$ and variances $\boldsymbol{\sigma}^{2}=(0.4, 0.5, 2.0, 2.1)$, respectively.
+The plots show that the cross weights in MOSM may be amplified or may shrunk because of the square used in the cross channel weights.
+In particular, in MOSM (second row), cov(channel$^{(1)}$, channel$^{(2)}$) (in red solid line) is smaller than that of MOCSM (in first row), while cov(channel$^{(2)}$, channel$^{(3)}$) (in blue solid line) is larger than that of MOCSM.
+Notably cov(channel$^{(3)}$, channel$^{(4)}$) (in green solid line) is much larger in MOSM than in MOCSM.

+We now illustrate the differences between MOSM and MOCSM in a setting with two channels and a two-dimensional input (see Figure \ref{fig:comp}).
+Unlike in MOSM, where all input dimensions are enforced to have equal phase determined by $\phi_{ij}$, MOCSM allows to model phase delay on each input dimension, that is $\phi_{ij,1}$, $\phi_{ij,2}$.

+Finally, we compare the MOSM and MOCSM kernels with the SM one.
+Recall that SM kernel is